Jayson-Fong/Khaopiak/README.md

 <details style="border: 1px solid; border-radius: 8px; padding: 8px; margin-top: 4px;">
 <summary>🔎 Stored hash of entropy</summary>

-To locate the file in <a href="https://developers.cloudflare.com/r2/" target="_blank">Cloudflare R2</a>, the server generates a HMAC-SHA256 of the entropy used for mnemonic generation.
+To locate the file in [Cloudflare R2](https://developers.cloudflare.com/r2/), the server generates a HMAC-SHA256 of the entropy used for mnemonic generation.
 As a result, the hash acts as a heuristic for determining the original entropy, and thereby the decryption key for server-side encryption; however, this is impractical due to the sheer number of possible combinations.
 This risk is further mitigated through leveraging an HMAC with a secret key for the server.
 As a result, even if entropy generated between two different Khaopiak servers are identical, the associated object key would differ given a different secret key.

 </details>